Edward Stanley, 17th Earl of Derby: Political career

 In April 1918 he was made Ambassador to France, which he remained until 1920.
 In April 1921 he was sent secretly to Ireland for talks with Éamon de Valera, and it is likely that these talks paved the way for the truce which in turn led to the Anglo-Irish Treaty.
+Clementine Churchill wrote of Derby to her husband Winston Churchill (3 February 1922) “People think he is bluff & independent & honest & John Bullish but he is really a fat sneak”.

-He again served as Secretary of State for War under Bonar Law and Stanley Baldwin from 1922 to 1924.
+He again served as Secretary of State for War under the Conservative governments of Bonar Law and Stanley Baldwin from 1922 to 1924.

+Honours and other public positions

 Derby was made a CB in 1900, sworn of the Privy Council in 1903, KCVO in 1905 and a GCVO in 1908, Knight of the Garter in 1915, GCB in 1920.
 He was awarded the Freedom of the City of Manchester in 1934.

-Other public positions

 Derby was Lord Mayor of Liverpool between 1911 and 1912.
 He served as honorary president of the Rugby Football League, and donated a cup for the French authorities to use for a knock-out competition, much as his father had done for ice hockey with the Stanley Cup.
 This is now known as the Lord Derby Cup.
 Between 1937 and 1947 he was the president of the National Playing Fields Association (now renamed Fields in Trust).
 He was also, from 1929 to 1945, the chairman of the Pilgrims Society, becoming their president, until his death in 1948.
 Derby served as East Lancashire Provincial Grand Master of Freemasonry from 1899 until his death.
 He also held the post of Lord Lieutenant of Lancashire between 1928 and 1948.
 Another contribution made to English rugby league was the match between St Helens and Wigan being named 'the derby' as the clubs reside in opposite ends of Lord Derby's estate, this is a term used globally between rival clubs from a similar location however there is only one domestic league match named 'the Derby'.